 The 2005-2007 NPM Adjustment proceeding is underway.
 On September 18, 2020, a panel of three arbitrators was formed pursuant to a May 2020 Agreement Regarding Procedures for Panel Formation signed by all parties.
 A case management order was entered on May 17, 2021 and was amended on August 23, 2021; discovery is ongoing.
 A hearing on common issues took place on July 5-12, 2022.
-The Maryland state-specific hearing took place on March 20-28, 2023; post-hearing briefing is complete.
+The Maryland state-specific hearing took place on March 20-28, 2023.
 On November 17, 2023, Maryland was found to be diligent for 2005, 2006 and 2007.
-The Washington state-specific hearing took place on April 24, 2023 - May 4, 2023; post-hearing briefing is complete.
+The Washington state-specific hearing took place on April 24, 2023 - May 4, 2023.
 On December 29, 2023, Washington was found to be non-diligent for 2005, 2006 and 2007.
-The Wisconsin state-specific hearing took place on June 12-15, 2023; post-hearing briefing is underway.
+The Wisconsin state-specific hearing took place on June 12-15, 2023.
+On February 12, 2024, Wisconsin was found to be diligent for 2005, 2006 and 2007.
+The Ohio state-specific hearing took place on June 17-28, 2024; post-hearing briefing is underway.
 On August 14, 2023, Iowa and the PMs settled the NPM Adjustment dispute through the year 2028.
-Additional state-specific hearings are scheduled for Idaho (April 8-19, 2024); Ohio (June 17-28, 2024); New Mexico (August 19-30, 2024); Massachusetts (November 4-15, 2024); and Missouri (March 24-April 2, 2025).
+On February 2, 2024, Idaho and the PMs settled the NPM Adjustment dispute through the year 2031.
+On August 1, 2024, Massachusetts and the PMs settled the NPM Adjustment dispute for 2005-2011.
+An additional state-specific hearing is scheduled for Missouri (June 16-27, 2025).
+Hearing dates for the New Mexico specific hearings are pending.
 On August 31, 2022, the States filed various post-Common Case Hearing motions.
 A hearing on these motions took place on December 5, 2022, and orders were issued on January 24, 2023 denying the States' motions.
 Significantly, the Panel found that the States have an obligation under their Qualifying Statutes to enforce against PMs that do not generally perform their financial obligations under the MSA; the State's enforcement against tobacco products which are considered contraband may affect the diligent enforcement determination and be considered; and a diligent enforcement analysis is not limited to the explicit terms of the Qualifying Statute, but should include an analysis of the tools that were available to the state to ensure compliance, including Complementary Legislation.
 The States and PMs each filed proposed common legal standards and findings on June 7, 2023.